Topic-specific policies

 • The standard indicates that encryption is an integrity control, whereas normally other cryptographic controls and protocols provide the integrity functions, while encryption provides confidentiality.

 • Similarly to Part 7, this part lists a number of “threats” which are, in fact, attack modes or incident scenarios.
 The list would, I feel, have been more useful if the standard systematically addressed each of them, explaining how certain controls mitigate them.
+It doesn’t.

-• Status: part 6 was first published in 2016 and confirmed unchanged in 2021.
+• Status: the first edition of part 6 was published in 2016 and confirmed unchanged in 2021.

 ISO/IEC 27033-7:2023 Information technology — Network security — Part 7: Guidelines for network virtualization security